- HR Policies for EHRA Staff

 - These employees are not required to use personal leave time when absent from work in Condition 3.

 - Mandatory employees must report to or remain on the job, unless otherwise directed by supervisors.

-Note: Under the UNC System policy, Condition 3 would be an extremely rare occurrence given typical winter weather.
+Note: Under the UNC System policy, Condition 3 would be an extremely rare occurrence during winter weather events.

 Accounting for Time During Reduced or Suspended Operations

-When SHRA and EHRA employees (staff in regular, benefits-eligible positions) miss work time during Condition 1 or Condition 2, the time shall be accounted for as follows:
+When SHRA and EHRA employees (i.e., staff in permanent, benefits-eligible positions) miss work time during Condition 1 or Condition 2, the time will be accounted for as follows:

 - Compensatory time, if available, must be used first.

 - If the employee has no compensatory time available, the employee has the option to use vacation leave, bonus leave, or leave without pay (LWOP).

 - The employee has the option to “make up” the time missed in lieu of using LWOP, vacation or bonus leave.
 The time must be made up no later than 90 calendar days following the triggering event, and the supervisor must approve the schedule to make up the time missed.